limiaoyu/limiaoyu.github.io/_pages/about.md

 I am looking for a postdoctoral position about in **Computer Vision or related fields**.

-My research interests include, but are not limited to: (1) **Computer Vision**: 3D computer vision and point cloud semantic segmentation.
-(2) **Machine Learning**: weakly-supervised learning, unsupervised learning, and transfer learning.
+My research interests include, but are not limited to: **Computer Vision**: 3D computer vision, point cloud semantic segmentation. **Machine Learning**: weakly-supervised learning, unsupervised learning, transfer learning.
 If you are interested in my research or have any use cases that you want to share, feel free to contact me!

-I did my Ph.D. from September 2018 to June 2021 at the School of Informatics, in Xiamen University, supervised by Professor Cuihua Li(李翠华教授) and co-supervised by Professor Yanyun Qu(曲延云教授).
+I did my Ph.D. from September 2018 to June 2021 at the School of Informatics, in Xiamen University, China, supervised by Professor Cuihua Li(李翠华教授) and co-supervised by Professor Yanyun Qu (曲延云教授).

 _______________________________________________________________________________________________________